MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 > If the data is not displaying, you might need to enable hardware inventory and select the **Office 365 ProPlus Configurations** hardware inventory class.
 For more details, see [Configure hardware inventory](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/configure-hardware-inventory).

 ## Customize your deployment
-The steps in this article cover the standard best practice recommendations from Microsoft.
+The steps in this article cover the standard best practice recommendations from Microsoft, if you've chosen to deploy Semi-Annual Enterprise Channel.
 This section covers the most common customizations to these best practices.
 If you want to build a customized deployment, we still recommend that you start with the Office 365 Installer.
 The wizard automates the creation of detection rules, deployment types, and fetching the required source and setup files.
 It's easier to start with the wizard and customize later than to start from scratch.

 ### Build and deploy multiple packages to multiple deployment groups
 If you want to deploy the 32-bit version of Office, you can create additional installation packages.
 (Two different architectures cannot be included in the same package.)
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).

 ### Use different update channels for Office
 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users.
+For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

-In this article, we recommend Semi-Annual Enterprise Channel (Preview) for your pilot group and Semi-Annual Enterprise Channel for the rest of your organization.
-You can, however, choose Current Channel, which provides users with the newest features of Office as soon as they're ready.
-A single Office installation package can only include one type of channel, so each new channel requires an additional package.
-For more details, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).
+In this article, we're using Semi-Annual Enterprise Channel (Preview) for your pilot group and Semi-Annual Enterprise Channel for the rest of your organization.
+You can, however, choose to deploy Current Channel, which provides users with the newest features of Office as soon as they're ready.
+In that scenario, you'd deploy Current Channel (Preview) to your pilot group.

+A single Office installation package can only include one type of update channel, so each new update channel requires an additional package.

 ### Deploy Visio and Project alongside the core Office apps
 To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the Office application when building it in Configuration Manager.
 For more details on licensing and system requirements, see [Deployment guide for Visio](deployment-guide-for-visio.md) and [Deployment guide for Project](deployment-guide-for-project.md).
 Note that when deploying with the Office 365 Installer Wizard in Configuration Manager, the same detection method is used for Office, Visio, Project and other products.
 We recommend updating the detection method so it's unique for each product.
 For more information, see [Detection Methods](https://docs.microsoft.com/mem/configmgr/apps/deploy-use/create-applications#bkmk_dt-detect).